Crimsonblock/aneirin/readme.md

 ### Todos
 Aneirin is far from complete.
 You can find what is left to be done for v1.0.0 in this section:

-- [ ] Write the "Run Aneirin with docker
+- [ ] Write the "Run Aneirin with docker" section in the readme
 - [ ] Write the "Run Aneirin from source" section in the readme

 Server: